JHartle826/CSCE4600Project2/README.md

 Project 2: Custom Shell Implementation in Go

-This is a simple custom shell implemented in Go.
-It provides a command-line interface where users can execute built-in commands and external commands.
+This custom shell is built in Go and provides a command-line interface similar to traditional Unix shells like Bash.
+It allows users to execute both built-in commands (handled internally by the shell) and external commands (executed as subprocesses)

-Functionality

-The shell supports the following built-in commands:
+There are five main components of the shell.
+They include:

+Initialization:
+The main function initializes the shell by creating a channel for graceful exit.

+The Main Loop:
+The runLoop function continuously reads input from the user, prints the prompt, and handles user input until an exit signal is received.

+Input Handling:
+User input is processed by the handleInput function, which identifies the command name and arguments.

+Command Execution:
+If the command is a built-in command, it is handled internally.
+Otherwise, it is executed as an external command using the executeCommand function.

+Output Display:
+The output of the command (if any) is displayed to the user.

+ There are multiple unique commands.
+Including:

 cd: Change directory.